 - 5 Developer shall assign an on-site Maintenance QC Manager who must be responsible for - 6 management of the MQMP.
-The Maintenance QC Manager must not be involved with - 7 scheduling or production activities, and must report directly to Developer's management team. - 8 The Maintenance QC Manager is responsible for independently overseeing and performing QC - 9 for the Maintenance Work.
-The Maintenance QC Manager reports, develops, and implements - 10 corrective actions for any deviations to the methods and procedures contained in approved - 11 MQMP in the performance of the Work.
+The Maintenance QC Manager must not be involved with - 7 scheduling or production activities, and must report directly to Developer's management team. - 8 The Maintenance QC Manager is responsible for independently overseeing and performing QC - 9 for the Maintenance Services.
+The Maintenance QC Manager reports, develops, and - 10 implements corrective actions for any deviations to the methods and procedures contained in - approved MQMP in the performance of the Work.